root-systems/handbook/members/readme.md

 <img src="./dan.png" class="img-150px img-right img-round" alt="Dan Lewis"/>

 Dan loves to learn and fix things.
 Tinkering and evolving a plan to deal with a problem so as to create the most robust solution gives him immense satisfaction.
 In 2014 he attended Enspiral Dev Academy, leveling up as a developer.
 This built on the communication, project management and solution design theory he learned while studying Architecture and working as a disability healthcare provisioner.
 During the last decade he's travelled to many countries, lived in three, learnt Swedish and fell in love with the complexity and diversity of our world.
+He is "famous" for saying Poppycock on nationaal tv - see whatnext.nz S01E03

 ### [Iain Kirkpatrick](https://github.com/iainkirkpatrick/)